At Exxon, CEO's promised turnaround sapped by chemicals, refining

 Woods has halted the company’s oil output declines by ramping up in shale.
 Oil volume has risen year-over-year for five straight quarters, reversing annual declines between 2016 and 2018.

-(To see a graphic on the company's oil and gas output, please click here - here)
+To see a graphic on the company's oil and gas output, please click here - here

 Ending the trade dispute represents the biggest challenge.
 Global demand for the plastic resins and pellets that Exxon makes is rising, said Marc Levine, chief executive of Plantgistix, which provides logistics for U.S. plastic manufacturers.